hotbrightsunshine/mandelbrotpp/README.md

 -  [ ] Introduce **GPU calculation**.
 -  [ ] Enable **multi-threading** calculations to fasten up the overall process.
 -  [ ] Scale the window for big resolutions, so that almost invisible pixels are not included in the calculations.
+-  [ ] Once the vector is initialized, only its values should change; the vector shall not be initialized once again at every calculation.

 ## Preview